BREACH/TRIGGERBlog

 What Should You Be Monitoring in SEC 8-K Filings?

-When a breach hits, companies file 8-K within 4 business days (in most cases).
+When a breach hits, companies file an 8-K within 4 business days of the materiality determination (not from discovery).
 Look for:

 Method 1: Manual EDGAR Full-Text Search (Zero Cost, High Friction)